luisgbm/lfs-scripts/README.md

 source .bashrc
 ```

 Download all the packages and extract them to $LFS/sources.
-The tcl package must be renamed in order to work with the scripts that will follow.

 ```
 cd $LFS
-cp /<location_of_the_package>/lfs-packages-10.0.tar .
+cp /<location_of_the_package>/lfs-packages-11.0.tar .
-tar xf lfs-packages-10.0.tar
+tar xf lfs-packages-11.0.tar
-mv 10.0 sources
+mv 11.0 sources
 chmod -v a+wt $LFS/sources
-mv $LFS/sources/tcl8.6.10-src.tar.gz $LFS/sources/tcl8.6.10.tar.gz
 ```

 Copy all the shell scripts from this repository to your $LFS directory: